Jakob-98/sites/gatsbytes/content/blog/2022-09-20-gzip-mnist.md

 ---
-title: "78% MNIST accuracy using GZIP under 10 lines of code."
+title: "78% MNIST accuracy using GZIP in under 10 lines of code."

 date: "2023-09-20"
 path: "/solving-mnist-with-gzip"